Sharon Hill, Pennsylvania

 Sharon Hill is a borough in Delaware County, Pennsylvania, United States.
 The population was 5,697 at the 2010 census.
 Currently the population stands at 6,356 residents.

 Government

 The government of Sharon Hill operates under the Pennsylvania State Borough Code.
 The day-to-day operations of the borough are exercised through the borough manager, Ieasa Nichols.
 The mayor is Hykeem Green.
 The borough has seven councilmembers.

 Geography

 Sharon Hill is located in eastern Delaware County at 39°54′23″N 75°16′16″W (39.906340, -75.271008).
 It is bordered to the west by Folcroft, to the north by Collingdale and Darby, to the east by Colwyn, and to the south by Darby Township.

-According to the United States Census Bureau, Sharon Hill has a total area of 2.0 km2, all of it land.
+According to the United States Census Bureau, Sharon Hill has a total area of 2.0 km2, all land.